philwlowder/philwlowder/README.md

 It also deploys to this domain.

+When infobucket.com is longer being being paid for, I hope this 2nd domain will keep working.

 ## https://condescending-franklin-68c2ca.netlify.app/

-It is my hope that it will fall back to this last one when infobucket.com is no longer being paid for.

 Long live Netlify, otherwise my site breaks on Github.
 It is a path thing.
 I don't have the time or energy to work on that future problem.